Trisong Detsen: Trisong Detsen as Buddhist patron

-Trisong Detsen became a king in 755, at the traditional young age of 13.
+Trisong Detsen became the king in 755, at the traditional young age of 13.
 His conversion to Buddhism took place in 762 at age 20.
 He invited Padmasambhava, Śāntarakṣita, Vimalamitra, and various other Indian masters to come to Tibet and spread the latest understanding of the Buddha's teachings.
 Padmasambhava tamed the obstructors and designed the plans while Santaraksita helped to construct Samye Monastery as the first monastery in Tibet.

 Seven Tibetans were initiated as monks by Santaraksita in 779, some of whom reportedly consisted of former army members.
 This occurred while a vast translation project was being undertaken on the Buddhist scriptures and commentaries written in Pali and Sanskrit and translated into Classical Tibetan.

-The Princess of Karchen became known as Yeshe Tsogyal, who was one of the wives of Trisong Detsen, and who became a great master after studying with Padmasambhava.
-She is considered to be the Mother of Buddhism.
-A daughter of the king, Princess Pema Sal (c.758-766) died young but incarnated later as great Tertons, among them Longchenpa.
+The Princess of Karchen became known as Yeshe Tsogyal, who was one of the consorts of Trisong Detsen, and who became a great master after studying with Padmasambhava.
+A daughter of the king, Princess Pema Sal (c.758-766) died young, but is believed to have incarnated later as a Terton, among them Longchenpa.